marcusklaas/sortedvec/readme.md

 ## Motivation

 The raison d'être for this crate is to overcome the limitations that come with the straightforward implementation of sorted vectors using generic structs.
-For exmaple, a simple struct like below *can* work in theory:
+For example, a simple struct like below *can* work in theory:
 ```rust
 struct SortedVec<T, K, Comp>